shawnhank/meme-vault/README.md

 # 🗂 Project Structure
 This project uses a standard MEN stack layout with some opinionated enhancements for clarity and reusability.
 See: [Project Structure & Layout](https://raw.githubusercontent.com/shawnhank/meme-vault/refs/heads/main/docs/meme-vault-project-structure.md)

+🧠 Meme Vault – Server-Side Architecture Overview

+Meme Vault is a full-stack Node/Express application built on the **MEN stack (MongoDB, Express, Node.js)** with EJS for server-side rendering and session-based user authentication.
+The app is organized using a modular, MVC-inspired folder structure to support maintainability and feature scaling.

+### 🗂️ App Structure Breakdown
+* **server.js**: The central entry point.
+It configures middleware (like session, flash, method-override), connects to MongoDB, sets up global variables (res.locals), mounts all route files, and handles 404 fallbacks.

+* **models/**: Contains all Mongoose schemas.
+  * User stores account info and hashed passwords.
+  * Meme is the core content model.
+  * Favorite, Rating, Comment, and TagAssignment manage user interactions with memes.
+  * Tag enables categorization and filtering.

+* **controllers/**: Each feature has its own controller (e.g., memes.js, users.js, auth.js, favorites.js, tags.js, ratings.js, comments.js).
+Controllers handle logic like DB reads/writes, session checks, ownership validation, and view rendering.

+* **routes/**: Mirrors the controller setup.
+Each route file defines RESTful routes and uses middleware like isLoggedIn or isOwner for access control.

+* **middleware/**: Houses auth and ownership guards. isLoggedIn checks for a valid session; isOwner ensures users can only modify their own content.
+Additional utilities (e.g., add-user-to-req-and-locals.js) attach user data to all requests and templates.

+* **views/**: Structured by feature (memes/, users/, auth/, partials/).
+Uses EJS templates for dynamic rendering.
+Partial files (_form.ejs, flash.ejs, header.ejs, etc.) provide reusable layout components.

+* **public/**: Contains static files like CSS, client-side JS, and uploaded assets.
+The main stylesheet applies global styling using Bootstrap with optional overrides.

+### 🔁 Request Flow Summary
+1. A user visits a route (/memes, /login, etc.).
+2. Express routes match the URL and invoke the relevant controller.
+3. Middleware runs first (auth checks, session parsing).
+4. Controllers query the database using Mongoose models.
+5. Results are passed to a view (EJS) or returned as a redirect/response.
+6. Views use partials to render content conditionally based on session and ownership.
+7. Flash messages display success or error states across redirects.

 # 🔄 Data Relationships
 This project uses all three major relationship types: